WGLab/LIQA2/README.md

 ## Pipeline
 The main function for running the LIQA2 pipeline is `main_preprocessing.py`.
-There are 4 steps, marked by the --task [step] command. main_preprocessing.py is the primary function for running the SCOTCH preprocessing pipeline.
-This pipeline consists of four steps: (1) generating gene annotation files (--task annotation), (2) generating the compatibility matrix (--task 'compatible matrix'), (3) summarizing novel gene annotations(--task summary), and (4) generating the count matrix (--task 'count matrix').
-We will cover more details below.
-SCOTCH is currently compatible with several platforms (set: --platform 10x-ont or --platform 10x-pacbio or parse-ont)
+There are 4 steps, marked by the --task [step] command.
 ### 1. Prepare annotation file
 --task annotation
 ### 2. Generate compatible matrix